tslocke/hobocentral/docs.markdown

 ## Tag Libraries

-We've got some *very* preliminary refernce docs for the tag libraries.
+We've got some *very* preliminary reference docs for the tag libraries.
 It's just generated from the source, there's no actual commentary at this stage

 [LINKS TO tag-libraries]